Bournemouth 4-1 Leicester City: Foxes capitulate as hosts' survival hopes are boosted

-Bournemouth injected hope into their Premier League survival push with a remarkable 4-1 comeback win over 10-man Leicester City on Sunday.
+Bournemouth injected hope into its top flight survival push with a remarkable 4-1 comeback win over 10-man Leicester City.

 Leicester looked on course for only a second league win since last month's resumption after Jamie Vardy's 23rd-minute opener, but they capitulated in the second half.